AnranW/AnranW.github.io/_pages/projects.md

 			    <td>Nov.
 2017 - ongoing</td>
 			  </tr>
 			  <tr>
-			    <td>Together with a dear friend (Domi), I designed and created the card game Crazy Deck.
-This took place over the entire time of us studying computer science at the university of Hamburg and will hopefully continue at some point when we find some free time again! :D</td>
+			    <td>Together with dear friends (Domi and Christian), who designed the card game Crazy Deck, we are now creating and expanding to a diginal version, starting with a web-based prototype (website upcoming). </td>
 			  </tr>

 		  </tbody>